anabr4/Exoplanet-Star-Classification/README.md

      iv.
 Install the requirements (all necessary libraries).

      <pre><code>$ pip install -r requirements.txt </code></pre>

-### Getting started in Colab
-1. Head to Drive and open a new Colab file.
-2. Click on File → click on Open notebook → Select 'GitHub' → paste the link to Exoplanet_Detection.ipynb → ENTER → click on the file Exoplanet_Detection.ipynb.
-3. Download and add data folder to the folder in which you have saved the notebook.
-4. In the Google Colab toolbar select: Runtime → Change Runtime.
-This will open another popup where you should ensure the runtime type is Python 3 and the hardware accelerator is CPU or GPU.

 You're all set for executing the code.